Skip links

 The tanner’s raw material

-There is virtually no end to the variety of leathers commercially available today.
-However when you examine leathers made from different animals certain surface and grain characteristics are immediatelynoticeable.
+There is virtually no end to the variety of leathers available today.
+However, when you examine leathers made from different animals, certain surface and grain characteristics are immediately noticeable.

 Each animal shows unique surface structures as well as unique physical properties.
-To achieve optimums results each tanning process must be as unique as the leather used.
+To achieve optimum results, each tanning process must be as unique as the leather used.

 Source of raw material

-There is not a country of any size that does not produce hides for conversion into leather.
-Since hides are themselves by-products of the meat industry, it follows that the large meat producing areas also supply a large portion of the tanner’s raw material.
+There isn’t a country that doesn’t produce hides to be made into leather.
+Since hides are themselves a byproduct of the meat industry, it follows that meat producing areas also supply a large portion of a tanner’s raw material.

-The source from which a tanner selects his raw material has a direct bearing on the resulted leather.
-Quality varies from country to country and much of it is related to the animals’ environment, the climate of their land and the type of feed.
+The source of a tanner’s raw material has a direct bearing on the resulting leather.
+Quality varies from country to country and much of it is related to the animal’s environment, climate, land, and the feed used.

 How leather is made